alejandrobarranco01/StrawberryPi/README.md

 ## Hardware Overview

 The following image shows the physical setup of the Raspberry Pi and its connected components.
 This is for display purposes, showing how everything is arranged in the system.
+For correct wiring, please see next section.

 <img src="img/RaspberryPi_Hardware_Setup.jpg" alt="Physical Circuit Diagram" width="500"/>